White Rock BC Best Dog Walking Routes

 We have lots of dog-friendly places for you and your furry friends.
 Our trails and parks allow leashed dogs all year, and there’s an off-leash area at Centennial Park where your pup can run free.
 Just bring bags to clean up after them!

-How Long Is the Walk Around White Rock?
+How Long Is the White Rock Promenade?

 Can You Bring Dogs to White Rock?